 Before being called as Great Dane, the dogs were given a lot of other names.

 English Mastiff breed is also alluded to as simply mastiff.
 The dogs encompass in large breed canines owing to their huge existence.
-The occurrence of mastiffs is rumored to exist in 6 century BC.
+The occurrence of mastiffs is rumoured to exist in 6 century BC.
 Some people reason that dogs similar to mastiffs can be found almost 1000 years ago.

 The dogs have innate penchant for their owners.
 Famously, the mastiff of Peers Legh protected him for hours in a battle after he was wounded.
 As the dogs are highly protective of their family therefore can be taken as an ideal guard dog.